-Monitoring List
+Monitoring Program

-- We support the removal of 'any combination of beta-2 agonists' from the List as the required prevalence data were obtained.
-We would welcome an official conclusion by WADA and/or the LiEG based on these data. - It is our feeling that more substances could be removed from the Monitoring Program as the required prevalence data should be obtained by now.
+- We support the removal of bemitil and glucocorticoids from the Monitoring Program as the required prevalence data were obtained. - It is our feeling that more substances could be removed from the Monitoring Program as the required prevalence data should be obtained by now.
 This especially accounts for the stimulants bupropion, caffeine, phenylephrine, phenylpropanolamine, pipradrol and synephrine.
 They have been included in the Monitoring Program since its start in 2009. - On 14 May WADA published the 2019 Monitoring Program Figures.
 The document is clearly marked as being 'confidential'.
 The accompanying letter also states the document "is being shared on a confidential basis".
 We always assumed the Monitoring Program Figures were publicly available documents.
 We think it is important to be open and transparent in our field of work and feel we have a duty to explain why we make certain decisions.
 This includes sharing aggregate data.
 Therefore, we ask WADA to change the confidential status of the Monitoring Program Figures and make them publicly available.